 Twelve shops were constructed in the main parade, followed by twelve homes; and on the eastern corner with Wynchlands Crescent, a further shop always known as Oaklands Stores.

-There has always been a wide range of retail offerings, which changed little, except for their owners, during the first fifty years.
+There has always been a wide range of retail offerings, a range which changed little for the first fifty years, except for their owners.
 From west to east was an electrician (not part of the continuous parade and now replaced by Glenbower Court), butcher, fruiterer, cafe (converted early into a footwear shop), fish, confectioner, hairdresser, tailor and wool merchant, dresses, wines, upholstery, electric appliances.